CloudNStoyan/arabasta/eslint-plugin-tsoa/docs/rules/valid-example-decorator-type.md

 # valid-example-decorator-type

-Require `@Example` decorator's first type argument to be the same as its method's return type.
+Require `@Example` decorator's first type argument to be the same as its method's return type or its property type.

 💼 This rule is enabled in the ✅ `recommended` config.